Real expectations in treating pancreatic cancer – and the power to prevent it

 Clinical Chief, Division of Digestive and Liver Diseases; Director of Endoscopy

-Dr. Nisa Kubiliun, M.D., is an Assistant Professor in UT Southwestern Medical Center’s Department of Internal Medicine.
+Nisa Kubiliun, M.D., is an Associate Professor in UT Southwestern Medical Center’s Department of Internal Medicine.
 Dr. Kubiliun serves as the Medical Director of Endoscopy Services at UT Southwestern, where she employs advanced endoscopic techniques to treat a variety of gastrointestinal disorders and cancers.